 - NAUY 300W Dynamic Organizations (3 units)

-- STAT 272 Applied Busines Statistics (3 units)
+- STAT 272 Applied Business Statistics (3 units)

-Students transferring an applicable statistics course are not required to complete [STAT 272].
-Work with an advisor to determine the applicability of transfer course work.
+** Students transferring in an applicable statistics course are not required to complete STAT 272.
+Work with an advisor to determine applicability of transfer course work.

 Foreign Language Requirement